AbleGroupSG/mexar_microservice_kyc/README.md

 - **Webhook flexibility**: Each key can have its own webhook URL
 - **Security**: Keys can be rotated independently
 - **Soft delete**: Keys can be disabled without losing history
+- **Isolation**: Each API key's data is isolated from others

 ### Why Service Factory Pattern?

 - **Testability**: Easy to mock providers in tests
 - **Extensibility**: Add new providers by implementing `KYCServiceInterface`
 - **Dependency Injection**: Leverage Laravel's container for dependencies

+### Security Features

+- **API Key Scoping**: Users can only access profiles created with their own API keys
+- **Connection Error Handling**: Proper HTTP 503 responses for provider connection failures
+- **Job Retry Logic**: Automatic retries with exponential backoff for transient failures
+- **Error Webhooks**: Clients receive notifications even when verification fails
+- **Audit Logging**: All API requests and webhooks are logged for audit trails

 ## Contributing